LihaoR/d4pg/README.md

 # d4pg
-actually, it's d3pg, I didn't change value to distribution, I think it's unnecessary 2 workers is enough for this game
+actually, it's d3pg, I didn't change value to distribution, I think it's unnecessary. and 2 workers is enough for this game